-The South Atlantic Council has one long-standing IFQ program in the region (wreckfish) that was established in 1992.
-[Note: LAPPs and IFQs are all types of catch share programs.]
-Since that time, the Council has considered the use of catch shares in the snapper grouper mixed-use fishery (2007-2008) and the golden crab fishery (100% commercial) (2012) but did not move forward with programs for either fishery.
-The topic of catch shares has lately been controversial in the South Atlantic and the Council is not currently considering additional catch share programs.
-The South Atlantic Council is concerned about the potential impact on existing data collection/research programs if NMFS funds have to be diverted to fund a National Academy of Sciences study of LAPP programs in mixed-use fisheries.
+Catch shares have been controversial in the South Atlantic and the Council is not currently considering additional catch share programs.
+The Council is concerned about the potential impact on existing data collection and research programs if NMFS funds have to be diverted to fund a National Academy of Sciences study of LAPP programs in mixed-use fisheries.
+(Latest update May 2021).